Inverse sampling intensity weighting for preferential sampling adjustment: Introduction

-The biggest impediment to the use of the sampling intensity is the need to estimate this intensity from the observed locations, the driving reason such approaches have been sidelined in favor of full model-based approaches.
+The biggest impediment to the use of the sampling intensity is the need to estimate this intensity from the observed locations.
 Unlike in survey methodology where survey weights are fixed and known, sampling weights in geostatistical applications are largely unknown to the investigator and must be estimated.
-Unfortunately, nonparametric kernel smoothing estimators of the intensity \citep{diggle_kernel_1985, berman_estimating_1989} have few theoretical guarantees and are not consistent for the true intensity \citep{guan_consistent_2008}.
+Unfortunately, nonparametric kernel smoothing estimators of the intensity \citep{diggle_kernel_1985, berman_estimating_1989} have few theoretical guarantees and are not consistent for the true intensity without knowledge of spatial covariates \citep{guan_consistent_2008}.